 Congratulations to 4C for putting on an informative gaming and tech conference in Russia's most beautiful city.
 For more insight into the future of VR, AR and MR, consider getting yourself to our own conference, XR Connects, which takes place in London on 22nd and 23rd January 2018.

-Dave is a writer, editor and manager who today is Steel Media's Chief Operations Officer.
-He gets involved in all areas of the business, from front-page editorial to behind-the-scenes event strategy.
-He began his career in games and entertainment journalism back in the 1990s when Doom came on floppy disks.
-You can contact him with any general queries about Pocket Gamer, Beyond Games or Steel Media's other websites, conferences and initiatives.
+Dave is a writer, editor and manager.
+As our COO, he gets involved in all areas of the business, from front-page editorial to behind-the-scenes event strategy.
+He began his career in games and entertainment journalism in 1997 and has since worked in multiple roles in the media.
+You can contact him with any general queries about Pocket Gamer, PC Games Insider or Steel Media's other websites, conferences and initiatives.